-A lead magnet is the marketing term for a downloadable freebie given away for the purpose of gathering contact details.
-Done well, they are a great tool for building your database, engaging with your audience and building a reputation as an expert in your field.
+Lead magnets is the marketing term for a downloadable freebie given away for the purpose of gathering contact details.
+Done well, they are a great tool for building your database, engaging with your audience, and building a reputation as an expert in your field.
 Here’s how to use real estate lead magnets to build your database.

 The number one rule of a successful lead magnet is they must be perceived as offering ‘value’ to your audience.
 Put yourself in the shoes of your audience and focus on the information they are looking for.
 What problem can you solve, or what question can you answer for them?